Vomiting Treatment for Dogs and Cats

 Pets vomiting due to infection need antibiotics if the infection is cause by bacteria.
 If vomiting is due to a virus, such as parvo or distemper, pets need supportive care and immune stimulants.
 Vetri-Science makes a liquid immune stimulant with dimethylglycine, called Vetri-DMG.

 Pets with regurgitation benefit from being fed gruel (food consisting of cereal, oats, or wheat) and from having their pet food bowls elevated so that food doesn't need to travel uphill to reach the stomach.
 These pets also need to rest quietly after eating.

 Aspiration pneumonia is a problem for vomiting or regurgitating pets.
 Aspiration pneumonia is caused when not all the food is ejected out the mouth and some is accidentally inhaled (aspirated) into the lungs.
 Because food is not sterile, an immediate, severe pneumonia develops.
 Aspiration pneumonia kills vomiting pets and is one reason vomiting and regurgitation are such serious health risks.
 For aspiration pneumonia, veterinarians prescribe antibiotics such as Clavamox (Rx) and Baytril (Rx).

-Prevent constipation by providing Be Well for Dogs or Be Well for Cats, an organic, freshly ground flax and molasses (sugar removed) supplement.
+Prevent constipation by providing Be Well for Dogs, an organic, freshly ground flax and molasses (sugar removed) supplement.
 Most pets find Be Well delicious because it also contains oyster, fish, and organic sprouted barley.
 Be Well provides fiber (to prevent constipation), potassium and other electrolytes, and 1000 mg of Omega 3 fatty acids for dogs and 250 mg for cats.
 Omega 3 fatty acids help ease inflammation so that the stomach and intestines function normally.